3736 Monroe Road

 As an example, a cat that presents with signs of kidney disease may have had sub clinical or silent disease for an extended period.
 Knowing when the organ systems were functioning appropriately is very important information.
 This assists the doctor in determining whether the disease is acute (rapid onset) or chronic (long term).
 This information is used to both determine a prognosis and recommend a treatment regime.

-We believe that annual lab work is extremely important in companion animals because they often cannot communicate the subtle signs of their illness to the owners.
-Often, low grade nausea, or low appetite goes unnoticed by the owner until more overt signs such as weight loss occurs.
-Many times the disease or illness is well advanced by the time the pet is presented for evaluation and treatment by the veterinarian.
+We believe that annual lab work is extremely important in companion animals because they often cannot communicate the subtle signs of their illness to their owners.
+Often, low grade nausea or low appetite goes unnoticed by the owner until more overt signs such as weight loss occurs.
+Many times the disease or illness is well advanced by the time the pet is presented for evaluation and treatment to the veterinarian.
 Treatment options may be reduced or eliminated by this time.